NikKovIos/NKVPhonePicker/README.md

 2) Set its phonePickerDelegate to UIViewController in order to be able of presenting the CountriesViewController
 3) If any troubles - watch an example project.

+Please, make an issue, if you need any features, or have bugs.

 #### TODO:
 - [x] Add example
 - [ ] Add my logo